Our Summer Team

 Bryce Sullivan grew up in the Boston area, where she formed a strong connection to the local landscape, spending much of her free time exploring the city.
 She went on to complete her undergraduate degree at Bennington College in Vermont, where she developed a dedicated focus on environmental education, working with children of all ages in a variety of indoor and outdoor settings.
 She is passionate about facilitating meaningful relationships between young people and their environment, and believes that a play-based approach encourages a love of learning rooted in curiosity, empathy, and resilience.
 A Brooklyn resident since 2022, Bryce enjoys biking, reading, and working in her garden.

-Bryce is certified in Infant, Child, and Adult First Aid and CPR
+Bryce is certified in Infant, Child, and Adult CPR, and First Aid

 Teacher & Floating Park Support